 The goal of the ERM process is to provide an ongoing effort, implemented across Organon and aligned to its values and ethics, to identify and assess risk and to monitor risk and agreed-upon mitigating actions.
-If the ERM process identifies a material risk, it is elevated to the CEO, the Executive Leadership Team, and the Board for review.
-The Audit Committee periodically reviews the ERM process to ensure it is robust and functioning effectively.
+If the ERM process identifies a material risk, it is elevated to the CEO and the Executive Leadership Team for review and then to the Board for review as part of our ERM update.
+The Audit Committee periodically reviews the ERM process to evaluate whether it is sufficiently robust and functioning effectively.